skripteria/wn-site-search-plugin/README.md

-# SiteSearch Plugin for OctoberCMS
+# SiteSearch Plugin for WinterCMS

-This plugin adds global search capabilities to OctoberCMS.
+This plugin adds global search capabilities to WinterCMS.

 ## Available languages